Musings from 10 Years Hiking in Japan

 In recent years there have been several well documented cases of foreigners losing their way and to avoid financial ruin in the aftermath consider a comprehensive search and rescue insurance policy.
 At some popular locations such as Kamikochi, insurance (hoken) can be purchased for 1,000 yen per person per day.
 For longer term stayers try jRO (Japan Rescue Organization LLC).

 16. Learn some hiking kanji

-Learning kanji doesn’t come easy for most of us so a good option is to specialize in a particular interest.
+Learning kanji doesn’t come easy for most of us so a good option is to specialise in a particular interest.
 While maps, signs and trail markers occasionally include English translations the vast majority don’t.
 Eking out a good smattering of hiking kanji won’t go to waste and likely make your life easier especially when relying on your own intuitions.

 17. Everyone’s friendly